-The Office of Medical Marijuana has been providing patient assistance since December of 2017 and with the passage of Act 44 of 2021, we are able to expand on and implement the Medical Marijuana Assistance Program, or MMAP.
+The Office has been providing patient assistance since December of 2017, and with the passage of Act 44 of 2021 was able to expand on and implement the Medical Marijuana Assistance Program, or MMAP.

-To expedite assistance, expansion of MMAP is occurring in three phases:
+To expedite assistance, expansion of MMAP has occurred in three phases:

-- Phase 1 will eliminate annual card fees for eligible participants registered in an existing Commonwealth financial hardship program.
+- Phase 1 eliminated annual card fees for eligible participants registered in an existing Commonwealth financial hardship program.

-- Phase 2 will eliminate all background check fees for eligible caregivers.
+- Phase 2 eliminated all background check fees for eligible caregivers.

-- Phase 3 will distribute a to-be-determined benefit amount per funding period per eligible patient.
+- Phase 3 distributes a $50 benefit per month per eligible patient.

 Phases 1 and 2 were implemented on March 1, 2022.
 Phase 3 was launched in the form of a pilot in November of 2022 for patients enrolled in PACE and PACENET.
 Expansion of Phase 3 is dependent on the funding that will be allocated to the program in the future.